UK Prime Minister's Trade Envoy Adam Afriyie, MP visits Ghana

-Adam Afriyie, UK Trade Envoy will be attending Ghana's inauguration as well as promote existing trade relations.
+Adam Afriyie, UK Trade Envoy will be attending the inauguration of Ghana's President elect as well as promote existing trade relations.

 On behalf of Her Majesty’s government, the UK Prime Minister’s Trade Envoy to Ghana Adam Afriyie will attend the Inauguration of the Republic of Ghana’s President- elect Nana Akufo- Addo on January 7th 2017.

 His visit will strengthen and promote the existing trade relations between the two countries – putting partnership at the center of bilateral relations.

 Alongside meeting key members of the incoming administration, he will see members of the newly founded UK-Ghana Chamber of Commerce (UKGCC), leading businesses in Ghana, and infrastructure experts to discuss how the UK can support Ghana to achieve its infrastructure development goals.
 Ghana is the UK’s fourth largest export market in Sub-Saharan Africa.

 In 2015 bilateral trade of goods and services totalled £1.082 billion.
 To help accelerate economic growth, Ghana aims to attract more foreign investment.
 The UK is supporting this: through our UK in Ghana agenda, the UK’s overarching aim is to support economic and business reform to drive growth in Ghana.
 British businesses see Ghana as a valuable investment base in West Africa and many flagship UK companies are flourishing in Ghana, operating across multiple sectors.